mrakgr/The-Spiral-Language/readme.md

     0 // return an integer exit code
 ```

 The above is the F# solution given directly.
 It just reads two ints from input, sums them and returns the sum.
-Doing it in Spiral without the IDE support and even direct language support for .NET constructs make it more complicated.
+Doing it in Spiral without the IDE support or even direct language support for .NET constructs make it more complicated.

 First the `System.Console` type needs to be defined.